SMS Drache (1861): Design and description

-The Drache class was designed in response to the s bought from France by the Kingdom of Sardinia in 1860.
-They had an overall length of 70.1 m, a beam of 13.94 m and a draft of 6.8 m.
+The Drache class was designed in response to the Formidabile-class ironclads bought from France by the Kingdom of Sardinia in 1860.
+To make matters worse, Sardinia unified most of Italy later that year; the new kingdom sought Austrian territory, prompting fears of an invasion across the Adriatic Sea.
+The advent of ironclad warships was still fairly recent, and they were largely untested, but the new Italian ironclads necessitated a response in kind.
+Despite the chronically tight Austrian naval budget, Archduke Ferdinand Max, the head of the navy, secured funding for two ships of the Drache class.
+Thus began the Austro-Italian ironclad arms race.

+Drache had an overall length of 70.1 m, a beam of 13.94 m and a draft of 6.8 m.
 They displaced 2824 LT at normal load, and 3110 LT at deep load.
 The ships had a horizontal steam engine that drove their single propeller using steam provided by four boilers that exhausted through one funnel.
 The engine produced a total of 2060 ihp which gave the ships a speed of 10.5 kn.
 For long-distance travel, the Draches were fitted with three masts and barque rigged.
 The ships had a complement of 346 officers and crewmen.

 The frigates were armed with ten 48-pounder smoothbore guns and eighteen 24-pounder rifled, muzzle-loading (RML) guns in the traditional broadside arrangement of older ships of the line.
 In addition, they carried a pair of landing guns, one of which was an 8-pounder and the second was a 4-pounder.
 They were equipped with ram bows.
 The Drache-class ironclads had a waterline belt of wrought iron that was 115 mm thick.

 Service history

 Drache was laid down at Stabilimento Tecnico Triestino at its Trieste shipyard on 18 February 1861, launched on 9 September 1861, and completed in November 1862.
 During the Second Schleswig War in 1864, Drache and her sister ship Salamander remained in the Adriatic to protect Austria's coastline, while a squadron was sent to the North Sea to attack Denmark.
 In June 1866, Italy declared war on Austria, as part of the Third Italian War of Independence, which was fought concurrently with the Austro-Prussian War.
 Rear Admiral Wilhelm von Tegetthoff, the commander of the Austrian Fleet, immediately began to mobilize his fleet.
 As the ships became fully crewed, they began to conduct training exercises in Fasana.
-Tegetthoff brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, refused to engage Tegetthoff.
+Tegetthoff brought the Austrian fleet to Ancona on 27 June, in an attempt to draw out the Italians, but the Italian commander, Admiral Carlo Pellion di Persano, did not sortie to engage Tegetthoff.
+The Italian failure to give battle is frequently cited as an example of Persano's cowardice, but in fact, the Italian fleet was taking on coal and other supplies after the voyage from Taranto, and was not able to go to sea.
+Tegetthoff made another sortie on 6 July, but again could not bring the Italian fleet to battle.